postsharp/Metalama.Documentation/content/patterns/caching/redis.md

 ## Configuring the caching backend in Metalama

 The second step is to configure Metalama Caching to use Redis.

+### With dependency injection

 Follow these steps:

 1. Add a reference to the [Metalama.Patterns.Caching.Backends.Redis](https://www.nuget.org/packages/Metalama.Patterns.Caching.Backends.Redis/) package.

-2. Create an instance of [StackExchange.Redis.ConnectionMultiplexer](https://stackexchange.github.io/StackExchange.Redis/Configuration).
+2. Create a [StackExchange.Redis.ConnectionMultiplexer](https://stackexchange.github.io/StackExchange.Redis/Configuration) and add it to the service collection as a singleton of the `IConnectionMultiplexer` interface type.

+    [!metalama-file ~/code/Metalama.Documentation.SampleCode.Caching/Redis/Redis.Program.cs marker="AddRedis"]

+    > [!NOTE]
+    > If you are using .NET Aspire, simply call `UseRedis()`.

-3. Go back to the code that initialized Metalama Caching by calling <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddMetalamaCaching*?text=serviceCollection.AddMetalamaCaching>  or <xref:Metalama.Patterns.Caching.CachingService.Create*?text=CachingService.Create>.
-Call the <xref:Metalama.Patterns.Caching.Building.ICachingServiceBuilder.WithBackend*> method, and supply a delegate that calls the <xref:Metalama.Patterns.Caching.Building.CachingBackendFactory.Memory*> method, then immediately call the <xref:Metalama.Patterns.Caching.Backends.Azure.AzureCachingFactory.WithAzureSynchronization*> method.
-Pass the topic connection string as a parameter.
+3. Go back to the code that initialized Metalama Caching by calling <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddMetalamaCaching*?text=serviceCollection.AddMetalamaCaching>.
+Call the <xref:Metalama.Patterns.Caching.Building.ICachingServiceBuilder.WithBackend*> method, and supply a delegate that calls the <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingFactory.Redis*> method.

     Here is an example of the <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddMetalamaCaching*> code.